 2010 Frances Perkins Fellow

-Paula England is a professor of Sociology and a faculty research affiliate of the Institute for Research on Women and Gender, as well as a faculty fellow at the Institute for Research in the Social Sciences at Stanford University.
-She is also co-director of a new Stanford-Harvard Collaboration for Poverty Research, aimed at promoting new policy initiatives to deal with social problems related to inequality and poverty.
+Paula England is a professor of Sociology at New York University.
+Before joining NYU, she was co-director of a new Stanford-Harvard Collaboration for Poverty Research, aimed at promoting new policy initiatives to deal with social problems related to inequality and poverty.
 England’s research has focused primarily on understanding women in the labor market, especially the gender gap in pay and how it flows from sex segregation of occupations.
 Segregation arises from both employer hiring discrimination and gendered socialization that leads men and women to different interests.
 Once occupations have been segregated, her research has documented that there is a systematic devaluation of female occupations, so they are awarded less pay than male occupations requiring similar kinds of skills.
 She has also done research on the “motherhood penalty” in pay and its causes.